silvanatrabalon/learning/public/guides/react-en.md

 # React - Learning Guide

 ## Props & State
-**Description:** Props are immutable data passed from parent to child components, while State is the mutable internal state of a component that can change over time.
+**Description:** Props are immutable data passed from parent components to child components, while State is the internal mutable state of a component that can change over time.

 **Example:**
 ```javascript